JosephPrichard/Pantheon/README.md

 # Pantheon
-News aggregation forum website similar to Reddit.
+ Forum/news aggregation website similar to reddit or hackernews.